 - Employment history tips

 USCIS announced a new policy that expands the situations where a visa applicant will be put into removal proceedings — the first step in a court process that may end with deportation.
 That process begins when USCIS issues a Notice to Appear (NTA), instructing the individual to appear before an immigration judge on a certain date.
-This policy memorandum was publicly released on June 28, 2018, and was effective immediately.
+This policy memorandum was publicly released on June 28, 2018, and was effective immediately, although the implementation timeline is unclear.

 How were applicants treated before this new policy?